US cancels talks on $200 mln for Microvast battery company -source | Law-Order

 US cancels talks on $200 mln for Microvast battery company -source

 GM did not immediately respond to a request for comment.
-Senator John Barrasso, the top Republican on the Senate energy committee, had written a separate letter to Granholm saying that Microvast was "joined at the hip with China" and that the award was antithetical to the intent of the infrastructure law.
+Senator John Barrasso, the top Republican on the Senate energy committee, who had previously written a separate letter to Granholm saying that Microvast was "joined at the hip with China" and that the award was antithetical to the intent of the infrastructure law, said on Monday: "(The administration) should ...

 The U.S. Energy Department decided on Monday to cancel contract negotiations on a $200 million award for Microvast Holdings, a lithium battery company, a source familiar with the matter said.
 The department had been in talks with Microvast over a grant of $200 million from the $1 trillion 2021 bipartisan infrastructure law for developing domestic manufacturing bases and supply chains.